 Cautions of Spirulina!

-- Some people are allergic to Spiralina, (or seafood or seaweed), and may experience skin rashes.
+- Some people are allergic to Spirulina, (or seafood or seaweed), and may experience skin rashes.

 - Since Spirulina is grown in water, it can contain dangerous heavy metals, as well as bacteria.

-- Contaminated Spiralina can cause liver damage, stomach pain, nausea, vomiting, rapid heartbeat, shock,
+- Contaminated Spirulina can cause liver damage, stomach pain, nausea, vomiting, rapid heartbeat, shock, and even death.

-While the adverse reactions may frighten, many who use Spiralina have experienced no ill effects.
+While the adverse reactions may frighten, many who use Spirulina have experienced no ill effects.
 And at present, studies have yet to definitively confirm or deny any claims.
-For those that Spiralina’s benefits outweigh its possible side effects, find a trusted, tested brand.
+For those that Spirulina’s benefits outweigh its possible side effects, find a trusted, tested brand.